cefleet/aws-server-setup-notes/AWS-Setup.md

 ## Create Ubuntu Server
 1. Login into AWS console. https://aws.amazon.com
 	- ->Click on 'Sign in to the Console" button at top right.
-		- (If The top right button says 'Crate an AWS Account') Click on the dropdown 'My Account' and select 'AWS Managment Console'
+		- (If The top right button says 'Create an AWS Account') Click on the dropdown 'My Account' and select 'AWS Managment Console'
 2. Access the EC2 console.
 	- A. At the top bar search for 'EC2'.
 It should be the first item on the list.
 	- B. Visually look for 'EC2' in the 'All Services' section.